elmar-hinz/Cool/README.md

 The coding guidelines are recommendations.
 They don't differ from the up-to-date mainstream:

-* Use Camelcase as far as possible.
+* Use CamelCase as far as possible.
 * Classnames start uppercase, functions and variables lowercase.
 * Constants are all uppercase: TRUE, FALSE
 * Respect the security requirements of PHP programming
+* Wrap all PHP code into classes, even configurations.
 * Use namespaces.
-* Put all PHP code into classes, even configurations.
 * Write configurations as PHP array for now.
+* Put a license in your module.
+* When you call code from other moduels, adhere their licences.
+  They may not be al liberal as the Cool Framework itself.

 Goals of the design